About the Guide

-OER’s Benthic Deepwater Animal Identification Guide is a collection of in situ images created from video frame grabs taken from Deep Discoverer (D2) remotely operated vehicle (ROV) video.
-This pilot version of the guide serves as a taxonomic reference of deepwater animals encountered during D2 ROV dives around the Hawaiian Archipelago and Johnston Atoll during the Hohonu Moana expedition in 2015.
-This guide is a pilot project intended to share some of the results of previous exploration work.
+Welcome to the third version of NOAA Ocean Exploration’s Benthic Deepwater Animal Identification Guide, a collection of in situ images created from video frame grabs taken from Deep Discoverer (D2) remotely operated vehicle (ROV) video.
+The first pilot version of the guide served as a taxonomic reference of deep water animals encountered during D2 ROV dives around the Hawaiian Archipelago and Johnston Atoll in 2015.
+The second version included images of animals encountered during both 2015 and 2016 expeditions, the latter involving D2 dives in Hawaiian Archipelago, The Marianas Archipelago, and Wake Island.
+This third version of the guide adds all the images of animals encountered during the 2017 expeditions involving D2 dives in the South Pacific, Johnston Atoll, and the Musicians seamounts.
+This version now includes all of the animal images from the entire 3 year CAPSTONE campaign in the Pacific.
 We welcome your input and recommendations as we evaluate whether, and the best approach, to continue development of the guide as new images become available.

-Identifications will be updated on a periodic basis as errors are detected and reported by taxonomists and others using the guide or when taxonomic revisions are made to the various groups included here.
-Taxonomic revisions are particularly common for deepwater animals, which are poorly known, therefore we expect routine updates to occur.
+Identifications have been updated on a periodic basis as errors have been detected and reported by taxonomists and others using the guide or when taxonomic revisions were made to the various groups included here.
+Taxonomic revisions are particularly common for deep water animals, which are poorly known, therefore we expect routine updates to continue to occur.

 The guide is organized according to major taxa and identifications were made with assistance from taxonomic experts who specialize in deep water animals.
 Experts provided their assistance through various venues that included audio commentary and event log entries while the ROV dives were taking place, post dive email correspondence, and examination of these images just prior to them being mounted on this website.